rentry/nountown-docs/docs/core-strategy.md

 **What will you create (content to be delivered)**
 - Blogs, e-books, and many more.
 - Through a variety of content types tactics.

-## Content strategy statement

-**Lightspeed’s content inspires educators to discover new, innovative ways to reach their students using technologies that remove barriers to learning across a variety of classroom formats.**

 [Brand voice guide →]({{ site.baseurl }}/docs/brand-voice-guide/){% include unbutton.html %}